bennywong3/1340_gp114/README.md

 Number of customers left: 6
 ```

-4. It is assumed that customers from different groups sharing the same table, the two groups leave separately.
+4. It is assumed that when customers from different groups share the same table, the two groups leave separately.

-   - if a group of 5 customers and another group of 3 customers occupied a 8-seat table R0C0, when users want to manually release table R0C0, users have to use the "Release a table" function twice.
+   - If a group of 5 customers and another group of 3 customers occupied an 8-seat table R0C0, when users want to manually release table R0C0, users have to use the "Release a table" function twice.
 ```
 Please input the row and column of the table and the number of customers left Row number: 0